 Women, in particular, have large strides to make.
 Many women still fall far short of optimal levels for folic acid.
 A Gallup poll conducted by the American Dietetic Association found that 90 percent of women surveyed said their diets were healthful.
 Most of them are delusional, since every national nutrition survey dating from the 1960s to the present repeatedly and consistently finds that most Americans don’t come close to adequate, let alone optimal.
 Only one in every 100 people meets even minimum standards of the proverbial “balanced diet.”

-A good way for women to ensure they are obtaining the proper amounts of vitamins and nutrients they should be getting is to add supplements into their routine.
+A good way to ensure you are obtaining the proper amounts of vitamins and nutrients you should be getting is to add supplements into your routine.
 Nutrition and supplements are not an either-or-issue, rather they enhance each other.
 Foods don’t always provide the optimal amounts of all the vitamins and minerals, just as pills don’t contain everything that food has to offer.

 - Select a broad-range multiple vitamin and mineral supplement.
 Chose one that contains vitamins A, D, E and K, all of the B vitamins and the trace minerals.